soyoahn/soyoahn.github.io/lists.md

 ## <font color="#038C73">Fun, New Skills</font>
 - 2025: Making kimchi.
 I'm really good at this now!
 - 2024: Embroidery.
 I am not good at this yet.
+[Stiches reminder video](https://youtu.be/V95uh5nQZic?si=WLVtqU8p0bLrFP5E)
 - 2024: Oil painting.
 Holy crap it is fun because the paint takes a long time to dry so you can adjust things.

 ## <font color="#038C73">Places</font>